Skip to Main Content

 • Kurland and Lerner, Founder’s Constitution, chap.
 10, doc.
 19.

 BIBLIOGRAPHY: Author last name, first name.
 Book Title.
-City of Publication: Publisher, Year.
+Publisher, Year.
 E-book format OR accessed date.
 URL.

 • Austen, Jane.
 Pride and Prejudice.
-New York: Penguin Classics, 2007.
+Penguin Classics, 2007.
 Kindle edition.